2002 Under-19 Cricket World Cup

-The 2002 Under-19 Cricket World Cup was played in New Zealand from 19 January to 9 February 2002.
+The 2002 ICC Under-19 Cricket World Cup was played in New Zealand from 19 January to 9 February 2002.
 A total of 16 sides competed in the tournament with Australia defeating South Africa in the final.
+It was the fourth edition of the Under-19 Cricket World Cup and the first to be held in New Zealand.
 Zimbabwe's Tatenda Taibu was named Man of the Tournament.

 Teams and qualification

 The ten full members of the ICC qualified automatically: